dashingsoft/pyarmor/src/user-guide.md

     # Show project information
     ./pyarmor info

-    # Now run command "build" to obfuscated all the scripts
+    # Now run command "build" to obfuscated all the scripts in the src
     #
     ./pyarmor build